tanaikech/ggsrun/help/README.md

 In this demonstration, scripts in a project is intaractively rearranged.
 After rearranging, HTML file is the top of scripts.
 So GS file of 2nd script is opened as a default.
 When GS is the top of scripts, it will be opened as the default.

+### Add-on using Google Apps Script
+If you want to use add-on created by Google Apps Script.
+Please check [here](https://github.com/tanaikech/RearrangeScripts).

 <a name="ModifyManifests"></a>
 ## 13. Modify Manifests